AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7420-->

-*  Magento now adds an admin user’s ACL role ID to the product category tree cache ID.
+*  Magento now adds an admin user's ACL role ID to the product category tree cache ID.
 This will limit the category trees that an admin with limited scope can see as expected. _Fix submitted by quangdo-aligent in pull request [27429](https://github.com/magento/magento2/pull/27429)_.
 [GitHub-28306](https://github.com/magento/magento2/issues/28306)

 ### Gift cards